The Central Radio Association , from the Rockies to the Ohio (top file)

-by K0IP, my connection with this radio association is very
+by KØIP, my connection with this radio association is very

 simple, My Grandfather became a member in 1916

-I will present more about him and his history below, This page is dedicated to the preservation of history.
+I will present more about him and his history towards the bottom of the page , This page is dedicated to the preservation of Amateur Radio history.

-of arcing and sparking going on out in the midwest.
+There was a lot of "arcing" and "sparking" going on out in the midwest.

 This Certificate was my grandfathers, he lived in Shawnee Kansas.

-here's a certificate from 1915, supplied by Dale W0HSK
+now here's a certificate from 24 June 1915, Its the oldest one we have found, NUMBER 309.. supplied by Dale WØHSK

-it looks like Safford changed his certificate , from a 4 inch coil and maybe Twenty or Thirty miles distance .
+it looks like Safford made some modifications to his certificate , I think the original text was , a 4 inch coil and maybe Twenty or Thirty miles distance .

-OK Guys, since I started looking for information , we have found out several facts within a one days search,
+OK Guys, since I started looking for information , with your help, we have found out several facts...

 heres a paragraph from the ARRL book 200 meters and down.
 It says the